grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 policy for each endpoint, to which they will pass a list containing a single endpoint with all of its addresses.

-The pick_first policy may be used either under a petiole policy or as the top-level policy in the channel.
-When used under a petiole policy, it will expect to see a single endpoint with one or more addresses; when used as the top-level policy in the channel, it may see more than one endpoint, each of which has one or more addresses.
-To address both cases, pick_first will simply flatten the list it receives into a single list, which it will use as input to the Happy Eyeballs algorithm.

 Note that implementations should be careful to ensure that this change does not make error messages less useful when a pick fails.
 For example, today, when round_robin has all of its subchannels in state